l2ex/l2_zilliqa_makerdao_uk/readme.md

 In this small brief, I tried to explain as much as possible the principles of the operation of the L2 protocol and its main difference from the existing solutions.

 ### DEX vs CEX
-The main difference between DEX and CEX is the matching of orders (matching) and deposit storage (the custodial system), CEX has these systems running off-line, and therefore all risks are on the stock exchange, the realization of which often leads to default of such stock exchanges.
-As a response to this risk, DEX arose.
+The main difference between DEX and CEX is the matching of orders (matching) and deposit storage (the custodial system), CEX's has these systems running off-chain, and therefore all risks are concentrated in them, the realization of which often leads to default of such exchanges.
+As a response to this risk, rise DEX's.

 ### DEX family